 Responsibilities of Specialized Committee

-The principal duties of the Audit Committee are to review and supervise the preparation of the Company’s financial reports, assess the effectiveness of the Company’s internal control system, supervise the Company’s internal audit system and its implementation, and recommend the engagement or replacement of external auditors.
+The Audit Committee is mainly responsible for reviewing and supervising the preparation of the Company’s financial reports, assessing the effectiveness of the Company’s internal control system, supervising the Company’s internal audit system and its implementation, and recommending the engagement or replacement of external auditors.
 The Audit Committee is also responsible for communications between the internal and external auditors and the establishment of the internal reporting mechanism of the Company.

-The Risk Management Committee is mainly responsible for formulating the Company’s system of risk control benchmarks, discussing with the management and assisting them in establishing well-developed risk management and internal control system, examining and reviewing the Company’s risk preference and risk tolerance, formulating the Company’s risk management policy, reviewing the assessment reports in relation to the Company’s risk management and internal control, studying major investigation findings on risk management and internal control matters as delegated by the Board or on its own initiative and the management’s response to these findings, and dealing with major risk emergency events or crisis events or major disagreement in risk management.
+The Risk Management Committee is mainly responsible for formulating the Company’s system of risk control benchmarks, discussing with the management and assisting them in establishing well-developed risk management and internal control systems, examining and reviewing the Company’s risk preference and risk tolerance, formulating the Company’s risk management policy, reviewing the assessment reports in relation to the Company’s risk management and internal control, studying major investigation findings on risk management and internal control matters as delegated by the Board or on its own initiative and the management’s response to these findings, and dealing with major risk emergency events or crisis events or major disagreement in risk management.

 The Strategy and Assets and Liabilities Management Committee is mainly responsible for studying and making recommendations on the Company’s long-term development strategies, its important matters on assets and liabilities management and any policies and systems in relation thereto, management system concerning the use of insurance funds, and decision-making on major strategic investments, and conducting studies and making recommendations on other important matters affecting the development of the Company.